 3. Optimze your profile on Opensea.

 For security purposes, I decided not to showcase my Wallet address.
-You also get the chance to fill out your Social media profiles such as Instagram, Twitter and your website.
+You also can fill out your Social media profiles, such as Instagram, Twitter and your website.
 These informations should be taken seriously as it helps you appear authentic to your audience.

 4. Draw an art collection.